advance100/doc_webpack/build-performance.md

 The best performance has `devtool: "eval"`, but it only maps to compiled source code per module.
 In many cases this is good enough.
 Hint: combine it with `output.pathinfo: true`.

 The UglifyJsPlugin uses SourceMaps to map errors to source code.
 And SourceMaps are slow.
-As you should only use this is production this is fine.
+As you should only use this in production this is fine.
 If your production build is really slow you can disable it with `new UglifyJsPlugin({ sourceMap: false })`.